 - You’re having a bad day (week?).
 Personal matters can intrude on your work.

 - Client frustration “bleed-over.”
-If you’ve just had a difficult call with a client A, and then you get an email from client B, you can inadvertently fire off a snippy response to a client B, who did not deserve it.
+If you’ve just had a difficult call with client A, and then you get an email from client B, you can inadvertently fire off a snippy response to client B, who did not deserve it.

 How to Prevent Bad Attitudes …